frankvogt/vcf2gwas/README.md

 |6901|0|

 #### Covariate file:
-A covariate file can be used to provide covariates for GEMMA analysis when running the linear mixed model.
+**Note**: A covariate file can only be used to provide covariates for the GEMMA analysis when running the linear model or the linear mixed model.
 The covariate file has to be formatted in the same way as the phenotype file, with individual IDs in the first column and the covariates in the remaining columns with their respective names as column names.

 #### Gene file: